adsau59/MarkDownFiles/miner.md

 - When news about LaxmiCoin Whitepaper release and ICO was announced, DefineX miner sponsered two members of the group, Bilal Zaveri and Adam Saudagar to attend it in Jaipur.

-### Mining is ON
+### Mining is OFF

-- Crypto Mining, selling and distributing profit between members is still on.
+- We are sorry to say but seems like the time has come for us to say goodbye.
 - It has been a wonderful experience from just an idea to a huge machine running day and night.

 ### Talk to us